khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ### When to use

 - Break up a list or a large content block into multiple pages that can be navigated sequentially or by choosing a specific page within the set.
+- Lists with **more than 20** items require pagination at the bottom of a page.
+Pagination is generally not required on lists with **20 or fewer** items but can be considered depending on the context (that is, the paginated list is embedded within another component).

 ### When not to use